getsolus/solus-site.github.io/content/blog/2020-01-25-solus-4-1-released.md

 - Klipper will not ignore images.
 - Kwin will default to centering windows.
 - Line numbers in Kate are enabled by default.
-- Single-click (and touchpad tapping) is enabled by default.
+- Single-click is enabled by default.
+- Tap-to-click is enable by default for Synaptic touchpads.

 Solus Plasma Edition ships with the following default applications (outside of the usual Solus Edition defaults such as Firefox and Thunderbird):